rjmccall/swift-evolution/review_management.md

   * You will not be able to link to the review thread yet.
   * Preview the proposal document with all these changes.
   * If everything looks good, merge the PR.
-* Create your review thread:
+* Create the review thread:
   * The thread title should be `SE-NNNN: Title of Proposal`.
-In later rounds of review, add `(Second Review)` (or whatever) immediately before the colon.
+In later rounds of review, add `(second review)` (or whichever review it is) immediately before the colon.
   * The category should be [Evolution > Proposal Reviews](https://forums.swift.org/c/evolution/proposal-reviews/21).
 You should have permission to create threads here.
 Do not create threads here for any other purpose.
   * Add any tags to the review that are meaningful.
   * Post content should generally follow the [review announcement template](https://github.com/apple/swift-evolution/blob/main/process.md#review-announcement) except as described below.
-  * Feel free to tailor the salutation and closing as you see fit.
+  * Feel free to tailor the salutation and closing as you like.
 Make sure it’s your name at the bottom.
   * Edit the proposal link to be correct.
 Just link to the main version of the proposal; don’t try to permalink the current revision, it’s more important that people browsing the forums for proposal information don’t accidentally read old revisions than that design historians see a consistent view of the proposal as it originally was at the start of the review.
   * Edit the dates of the proposal.
   * Edit the link to you (if applicable) in the part about contacting you directly, and make sure it reflects how you’d like people to contact you.
   * If there’s something special that the community needs to know procedurally about the review, add it in or after the first paragraph.
 In subsequent reviews, this will include summarizing the previous history of the proposal (including links to the previous reviews) and explaining how the proposal has been modified (if applicable) and what conclusions the workgroup has already reached (if applicable).
 If there is a limitation to the scope of the review — like if the workgroup has accepted certain parts, or if the review is just about a specific topic — be explicit about that.
 You can be honest about failures in the process, but you should discourage discussion of that in the review thread; you might need to make sure there’s somewhere else for that to go.
-* Proposal document (round 2):
+* Proposal document (second PR):
   * Edit the Review field to add a link to the review: ([review](https://forums.swift.org/)).
   * You’ll need to create a new PR to commit this.
   * Be sure to preview the document before you merge.